 Have one DePaul faculty member be the convener of the group, calling the team together.
 The Global Engagement team will help find a DePaul partner if you are not a DePaul faculty member and need one.

 Adjust their proposed topic session slightly if they propose a topic without faculty partners.
 We do our best to match faculty with similar interests or disciplines, and therefore, proposed topics must often be revised to meet the whole teams’ talents and expertise.

-Commit to conduct at least one synchronous planning meeting in advance of the session, ensuring that the team finalizes the structure of the sessions and the discussion questions that will guide students’ participation in advance of the actual session.
+Commit to conduct at least one synchronous planning meeting in advance of the session, ensuring that the team finalizes the structure of the sessions and the discussion questions that will guide students’ participation.

 Be flexible and adaptable during the planning stages and during the synchronous session.